-Promotion into 6th grade makes student eligible for the 1st semester of 6th grade.
-Student must pass 5 out of 6 classes at the end of first semester to be eligible for second semester.
+Promotion into 6th grade makes students eligible for the 1st semester of 6th grade.
+Students must pass 5 out of 6 classes at the end of the first semester to be eligible for the second semester.
 Eligibility for the first semester for students in grades 7 and 8 is based on passing 5 out of 6 classes for the year during the previous school year.